hashicorp/terraform-AWS-CIS-Policy-Set/README.md

-## POC CODE - NO LONGER IN USE ##

-## Terraform module to create policy sets for Pre-written sentinel policies
+## Terraform module to create policy sets for Pre-written Sentinel policies

 This repository hosts a terraform module [pre-written-policy](./pre-written-policy/) to create Policy sets for Pre-written policies written in Sentinel.
 Once applied, all runs within specific/all workspaces will be subjected to policy evaluations between the `plan` and `apply` phases.